Transform children's Lives: Empower Children and Spread Hope Today!

 Li is just one child who has benefited by continued education.
 Chen visited us in our China office after he graduated.
 He joined our family while in high school and then we helped him gain his university education.
 Now Chen has a secure job at a federal government level and his future, along with that of his future children, is looking completely different.
 He explained to us that without our help he would probably be a cook, a waiter or unemployable; a long way from his dreams.
 His elderly mother sat with us, holding the hand of our founder, for nearly half an hour softly repeating xie xie, xie xie; thank you thank you.

-Sponsorship for education helps children's life stories be rewritten and changes futures
+Sponsoring education... re-write children's life stories and changes futures

 Doves Wings was a loving home for orphans